rmessett15/E-Commerce-Back-End/README.md

 ## Usage Information

-Usage of this application...

-Usage of this application is very intuitive, once the application is started (see installation section for instructions on how to get the application set up and running), the user will then be prompted to select from various choices allowing them to either VIEW a Department, Role, or Employee table, ADD a Department, Role, or Employee to the database, or to UPDATE a particular Employee's Role.
-If the user chooses to ADD or UPDATE the database, their choice will then be reflected when the user then VIEWS the particular table that was UPDATED.
+Usage of this application as of now, can be seen through the running and testing of routes with applications like Insomnia or strictly through using a MySQL shell.
+Once the database has been created, seeded, and the server spun up (see installation section for instructions on how to get the database set up and the server running), users can interact with the database through routing of different api end points.

 ## Contribution Guidelines